 Another way to spot the pinworms is to investigate the suspected host’s rectum at night with a flashlight.
 Ask the suspected host to spread their bottom and squeeze their abdomen, imitating a bowel movement.
 This will expose the anus and if there are adult pinworms present you will be able to spot them instantly with the naked eye.
 Adult pinworms are about the same size as a staple (about 8-13 mm for female and 2-5mm for male worms) and are white and translucent in color.
 If you perform this visual

 It is also important to understand that all members of the household should seek treatment because pinworms are easily spread from one host to another.
 If you have pets they are exempt from being a host as pinworms are only found in humans, but the eggs can reside in their fur so regular bathing will be required.
-If you are diligent with the following home remedies for pinworms, you will eliminate them quickly and safely.
+If you are diligent with the following home remedies, you will eliminate them quickly and safely.

 A very thorough cleaning of the home environment is one of the most important steps to eliminating pinworms.
 Since the eggs can live on a variety of surfaces for up to two weeks, regular, vigorous cleaning needs to occur to inhibit the growth and prevent the spread of pinworms.
 Every single surface in the home needs to be cleaned daily and thoroughly.
 If you are the one cleaning, make sure to wear gloves and a mask covering the mouth so you do not accidently inhale any eggs or pick them up with your fingernails.